httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 The salt length (`sLen`) is 64 bytes.
 The hash function (`Hash`) SHA-512 {{RFC6234}} is applied to the signature input string to create the digest content to which the verification function is applied.
 The verifier extracts the HTTP message signature to be verified (`S`) as described in {{verify}}.
-The results of the verification function are compared to the http message signature to determine if the signature presented is valid.
+The results of the verification function indicate if the signature presented is valid.

+Note that the output of RSA PSS algorithms are non-deterministic, and therefore it is not correct to re-calculate a new signature on the signature input and compare the results to an existing signature.
+Instead, the verification algorithm here needs to be used.

 Use of this algorithm can be indicated at runtime using the `rsa-pss-sha512` value for the `alg` signature parameter.